IATI/downstream-partner-publishing-guidelines/docs/index.rst

    * United Kingdom - Foreign, Commonwealth & Development Office (FCDO)

-The funders listed below were also involved in developing the guidelines.
-This page will be updated once they have endorsed them for use.
+The funders listed below helped develop the guidelines, and this page will be updated once they've formally endorsed them:

 * Belgium - Ministry of Foreign Affairs
 * Denmark - Ministry of Foreign Affairs, Danida